 This lesson was prepared for the year 11 Citizenship students (AQA full course).
 This lesson is on the topic of Fairness, Justice and Law: Human rights in UK.
 It includes settler, starter, learning objectives/keywords introduction slide, a quick match-up activity to revise some keywords, the slide with information on the Human Rights Act 1998, some activities for discussion of the latter (I especially like the activity where they have to guess the rights!) and exam practice materials.
 The latter is an example of a part B question (4 c) with a model answer and success criteria, followed up by the self-assessment slide.
 The presentation ends with a cartoon for a plenary discussion.

 This lesson was prepared for the year 11 Citizenship students (AQA full course).
-This lesson is on the topic of Rights and Responsibilities in the workplace.
-It includes settler, starter, learning objectives/keywords introduction slide, a keywords match-up activity, a 'complete a table' activity on the topic, followed by the answers provided (and there is the possibility to introduce discussion / red pen activity!), some information on discrimination at work and the groups that are usually / might be discriminates (SMSC emphasis) and some exam practice on the questions of the Part B with success criteria, model answers and self-assessment.
+This lesson is on the topic of Roles of Parliament and Government.
+It includes settler, starter, learning objectives/keywords introduction slide, a keywords quiz, some key information and call for discussion on the roles of the governing system in UK (Parliament-Monarch), a short quiz to check the understanding of information presented, some information and Round Robin activity on the Government in UK, Keywords Challenge slide (to revise the keywords!), and some exam practice on the questions of the Part B (4 a and 4 b) with success criteria, model answers and self-assessment.
 The presentation ends with a cartoon for a plenary discussion.